dakinegroup/summertraining2015/REPORT.md

 6. **mkdir**-The _mkdir_ command will allow you to create directories.

 ###Compilation of C Programs
 gcc is the "GNU" C Compiler.
 The standard way to compile the program is with the command
-          gcc programsourcecode.c -o executablefilename
+ **gcc programsourcecode.c -o executablefilename -I.**

 ###Command: make
 Without a makefile, the typical approach to the test/modify/debug cycle is to use the up arrow in a terminal to go back to your last compile command so you don't have to type it each time, especially once you've added a few more .c files to the mix.Unfortunately, this approach to compilation has two downfalls.